kcsillery/GenDivRange/README.md

+# 🌍 GenDivRange

-GenDivRange is a database for open access geo-referenced genetic diversity data.
-Visit www.gendivrange.org for further information.
+**GenDivRange** is an open-access database of geo-referenced genetic diversity data.

+🔗 Visit **www.gendivrange.org** for more information about the database and its applications.

+---

+## 📦 Repository Overview

-This repository contains scripts that were used to extract, clean and filter data for creating the database.
+This repository contains scripts used to **extract, clean, and filter data** for building the GenDivRange database.

-**GenDivRange_coords_EOL_BIOME.ipynb:**\
+---

+## 📁 Scripts

+### `GenDivRange_coords_EOL_BIOME.ipynb`
-Author: Haonan Yang\
+**Author:** Haonan Yang

-Python script to check/do:
+Jupyter Notebook used to process and enrich species occurrence data.
+Main tasks include:

-- add the country name to Geog_1
+- Adding country names to the `Geog_1` field
-- extract from EOL the common name, and short overview of the species, species URL in EOL
+- Extracting from **EOL (Encyclopedia of Life)**:
+  - Common names
+  - Short species overviews
+  - Species URLs
-- create easy taxonomy (14 categories) based on EOL taxonomy
+- Creating a simplified taxonomy (14 categories) based on EOL taxonomy
-- get BIOME from WWF database
+- Assigning **biomes** using the WWF biome database

-**GenDivRange_fishing.py:**\
+---

+### `GenDivRange_fishing.py`
-Author: Haonan Yang\
+**Author:** Haonan Yang

-Pyhon script to extract data from www.fishbase.de
+Python script for extracting species-related data from **FishBase**

-**varver_*:**\
+🔗 www.fishbase.de

+---

+### `varver_*`
-Author: Tin Hang Hung\
+**Author:** Tin Hang Hung

-Series of Python scripts to extract, clean, integrate data from the VarVer database.
+Series of Python scripts to:

-**GenDivRange_GBIFcoordinatecleaner.R**\
+- Extract data from the **VarVer** database
+- Clean and harmonize datasets
+- Integrate VarVer data into the GenDivRange workflow

+---

+### `GenDivRange_GBIFcoordinatecleaner.R`
-Authors: Michael Noblis, Priscila Rodrigez and Yohann Chauvier\
+**Authors:** Michael Noblis, Priscila Rodriguez, and Yohann Chauvier

-Cleaning and filtering the GBIF observations using a customized version of the CoordinateCleaner package.
+R script for cleaning and filtering **GBIF** occurrence records using a customized version of the **CoordinateCleaner** package.

+---

+## 🛠️ Requirements

+- Python (for `.py` scripts and Jupyter notebooks)
+- R (for GBIF coordinate cleaning)
+- Access to external databases (EOL, FishBase, VarVer, WWF biomes, GBIF)

+---

+## 📌 Notes

+- Scripts are provided for transparency and reproducibility.
+- Some external data sources may require internet access or specific usage permissions.